-After the darkness of January, February brings fresh hope of new life as nature stirs after its winter hibernation.
+After the darkness and gloom of January and Blue Monday, February brings fresh hope of new life as nature stirs after its winter hibernation.
 The shortest month of the year, it marks the final month of the winter season and heralds the dawning of spring.

 In February, it can also start to feel noticeably lighter each day which is always a boost after shorter daylight hours.
 This extra light makes heading for walks to spot wildlife a little easier, so why not see what you can spot this month?